All Episodes

 When something happens that really exposes them and really raises their vulnerability levels, what do they do?

-They double down on the attacks of those making the news the information public.
+They double down on the attacks of those making the news, the information public.

 They try to discredit it.

-They attack and impug those who in galaxy.
+They attack and impugn those who engage.

 There's any number of places you can go.